tsumansapkota/tsumansapkota.github.io/_posts/2024-05-01-Dynamic-1D-PiecewiseLinearSpline.md

 ##### Piecewise Linear Spline

 There are various types of splines as shown in Figure above.
-We are concerned only about linear splines which create PieceWise Linear Function (PWLF).
+We are concerned only about linear splines which creates PieceWise Linear Function (PWLF).
 For simplicity, we would start with just one piece, derive the gradients, and later extend to multiple pieces.

 A piecewise linear function with only 1 piece connecting points $$(x_0, y_0)$$ and $$(x_1, y_1)$$ can be defined as follows: